NOTES TO USERS IN EUROPE:

 - Information You Provide to Us Directly.
-We acquire information from you when you (a) provide information via any of the Flow Digital Properties, including any user accounts or other accounts, (b) interact with any Flow Digital Property’s checkout pages, (c) purchase goods and/or services from Flow, (d) communicate or interact with Flow customer service (via email, mail, courier, fax, web form, and/or phone), (e) download any whitepaper, article, research paper, infographic or other downloadable, (f) request or otherwise sign up to receive our newsletter(s) and/or watch any webinar, video or other online content, and/or (g) engage in any other electronic or oral conversation with an employee, contractor, agent or retail partner of Flow.
+We acquire information from you when you (a) provide information via any of the Flow Digital Properties, including any user accounts or other accounts, (b) when you apply for a job at Flow, (c) purchase goods and/or services from Flow, (d) communicate or interact with Flow customer service (via email, mail, courier, fax, web form, and/or phone), (e) download any whitepaper, article, research paper, infographic or other downloadable, (f) request or otherwise sign up to receive our newsletter(s) and/or watch any webinar, video or other online content, and/or (g) engage in any other electronic or oral conversation with an employee, contractor, agent or retail partner of Flow.
 Through these channels, you might provide us with information about you, information about the recipient of any merchandise you are ordering and/or having shipped, including but not necessarily limited to, in either case, names, email addresses, postal addresses, phone numbers, genders, birthdays, marketing preferences, personal interests, credit card information, and other information, such as driver’s license numbers, CPF numbers or other national identifiers, and passport information.
 To the extent that you provide us information that is retained as a user account or user profile through a Flow Digital Property, you may log into that profile to update, edit or delete any information contained therein.
 Information that is retained as a record of an order placed, item shipped, return request, customer service provided, or similar transaction is, by its nature, not editable.

 What Cookies and Other Technologies Does Flow Use?